 Summer Course Loads.
-Refer to the current Summer Sessions Bulletin for course load limit for five-week and eightweek sessions.
+Refer to the latest Summer Sessions Bulletin for course load limits for five-week and eightweek sessions.

 Enrollment Verification Guidelines.
-The registrar is responsible for verifying enrollment according to the general guidelines, see "Enrollment Verification Guidelines for Graduate Students" table, page 311.
+The registrar is responsible for verifying enrollment according to the general guidelines.
+See the "Enrollment Verification Guidelines for Graduate Students" table, on this page.